shubham4104/shubham4104.github.io/_posts/2024-04-25-Fitting_probability_distribution_using_MLE.md

 ### Conclusion

-Maximum Likelihood Estimation is a powerful and widely used technique for estimating the parameters of probability distributions from sample data.
-By maximizing the likelihood function, MLE provides a principled way to find the parameter values that make the observed data most probable under a given distribution.

-However, it's important to note that MLE can exhibit bias in finite sample sizes, and its performance may depend on the specific distribution and data characteristics.
-In such cases, alternative methods like Maximum Entropy or Bayesian Estimation can be explored to mitigate potential biases or incorporate additional information through prior distributions.

-Ultimately, the choice of estimation method should be guided by the problem context, data characteristics, and the trade-offs between bias, variance, and computational complexity.
-Careful consideration of these factors can lead to more reliable and accurate parameter estimates, enabling better modeling and decision-making in various domains.
+Maximum Likelihood Estimation is a powerful technique for estimating parameters of probability distributions from data.
+By maximizing the likelihood function, it finds parameter values that make the observed data most probable.
+However, MLE can exhibit bias in finite samples, and alternative methods like Maximum Entropy or Bayesian Estimation may be explored to mitigate potential biases or incorporate additional information.
+Ultimately, the choice of estimation method should consider the problem context, data characteristics, and the trade-offs between bias, variance, and computational complexity.